2. Jobs howto

 The following partial submit script shows how to use $TMPDIR for such jobs:

-<the rest of submit script is ommitted>
+<the rest of submit script is omitted>

 #SBATCH --tmp=20G # requesting 20 GB (1 GB = 1,024 MB) local scratch